wintere/introhpc-archive/tutorials/ssh-tutorial.md

 1. Are you on the VPN?
 Are you on the `uovpn`?
 (Do not use the `prod` vpn to connect to Talapas.)
 2. Have you connected to this **particular** login node with this SSH key before?
 You will have to authenticate by password the first time irregardless.
 3. Have you cleared your browser cache for the last 24 hours?
 (OnDemand only)

-### Optional Post-Workshop: Add Your Key to an SSH Agent
-**If (and only if) you chose to add a passphrase to your SSH key**, you can use the SSH agent to manage your key for you.
-[GitHub provides a thorough tutorial that will detect your browser's operating system and adjust instructions accordingly](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac#adding-your-ssh-key-to-the-ssh-agent).